House races offer Democrats best shot at claiming a chamber in Congress

 Democrat

-Director of Immigration and Economic Opportunity at BakerRipley (formerly Neighborhood Centers), nonprofit community development organization
+Director of Immigration and Economic Opportunity at BakerRipley (formerly Neighborhood Centers), a nonprofit community development organization

 Jason Westin